 Understanding WOTC and Its Value to Employers

-The Work Opportunity Tax Credit (WOTC) provides employers with a maximum of $9,600 per qualified hire from designated target groups who typically face barriers to when seeking employment.
+The Work Opportunity Tax Credit (WOTC) provided employers with a maximum of $9,600 per qualified hire from designated target groups who typically face barriers to when seeking employment.
 For many employers—especially in high-turnover industries like staffing, hospitality, and manufacturing—this credit significantly reduces hiring costs while supporting workforce diversity and inclusion initiatives.

 Value for Employees